-Column A (Users) Column B (Objectives) (i) Proprietor (a) Their bread and butter depends on good (ii) Management results. (b) To know whether they shall get their dues (iii) Government on time, from the business. (c) To estimate the trading results, know (iv) Creditors future prospects (d) To fix taxes, computing national income (v) Employees (e) For planning and controlling purpose; to improve efficiency of business.
+Column A (Users) Column B (Objectives) (i) Proprietor (a) Their bread and butter depends on good results. (ii) Management (b) To know whether they shall get their dues on time, from the business. (iii) Government (c) To estimate the trading results, know future prospects (iv) Creditors (d) To fix taxes, computing national income (v) Employees (e) For planning and controlling purpose; to improve efficiency of business.